World Heritage Nomination Dossier

 The highly productive system provided a six millennia-long economic and social base for Gunditjmara society.
 This deep time interrelationship of Gunditjmara cultural and environmental systems is documented through present-day Gunditjmara cultural knowledge, practices, material culture, scientific research and historical documents.
 It is evidenced in the aquaculture system itself and in the interrelated geological, hydrological and ecological systems.

 The Australian Government, in partnership with Aboriginal Victoria (AV) and the Gunditj Mirring Traditional Owners Aboriginal Corporation (GMTOAC) engaged Context to develop a full World Heritage nomination dossier to the UNESCO World Heritage Centre for the Budj Bim Cultural Landscape.
-The nomination built on earlier Desktop Comparative Analysis carried out by Context in 2013, which presented a strong argument for the potential Outstanding Universal Value (OUV) of Budj Bim and the inclusion of Budj Bim on Australia’s Tentative List.
+The nomination built on earlier Desktop Comparative Analysis carried out by Context in 2013, which presented a strong argument for the potential Outstanding Universal Value (OUV) of Budj Bim and the inclusion of Budj Bim on UNESCO’s Tentative List.

 Responsible for managing the project and delivering the nomination dossier, Context’s Chris Johnston worked closely with GMTOAC and heritage specialists Dr Steve Brown, Dr Ian McNiven, Dr Anita Smith and Kristal Buckley.